Climb the Mountain

 I see the career of voice acting like any specialized profession.
 It’s ultimately a mountain to climb.

 There are many paths up that mountain, perhaps a few well worn trails that will make the trek a bit quicker, but in the end, you gotta climb that mountain.
-No short cuts.
+Many want to take the tram, but I’m sorry.
+There are no short cuts.

-It takes all the things you would expect: know-how, supplies, stamina, drive, patience and a lot of work and time to work your way up.
+It takes all the things you would expect: know-how, supplies, stamina, drive, patience and a lot of work and time to work your way up that climb.
 Maybe a guide or two and using the “buddy system” wouldn’t be a bad idea.

 It also helps to be an experienced mountain climber if you’re going for the long haul up The Big Mountain, as many who attempt the climb just don’t make it.
 Some don’t even survive.

 Many just starting out see getting into voice acting as nothing but a little hill- a quick trip up and you’re there.
 Those are the ones who just skip on over and start up the mountain without backpack or canteen.
 They’re out of shape and not at all ready.

 These are the ones who are in love with the idea of mountain climbing without ever having attempted it.
 It looks easy enough, so why prepare?